paldhous/wcsj/2017/md_raw/index.md

 ### Some R code basics

 - `<-` is known as an “assignment operator.”
 It means: “Make the object named to the left equal to the output of the code to the right.”
-- `&` means AND, in Boolean logic, which we discussed in week 5 when working with web search forms.
+- `&` means AND, in Boolean logic.
 - `|` means OR, in Boolean logic.
 - `!` means NOT, in Boolean logic.
 - When referring to values entered as text, or to dates, put them in quote marks, like this: `"United States"`, or `"2016-07-26"`.
 Numbers are not quoted.